 Create Diverse Interviewing Teams

-We recommend utilizing a small team of culturally and educationally diverse people to review resumes, conduct interviews, and to help the hiring manager with the final hiring decision.
+We recommend utilizing a small team of culturally and educationally diverse people to do applicant screening—such as reviewing resumes, conducting interviews, and helping the hiring manager with the final hiring decision.
 This allows for several perspectives to weigh in on the hiring process.
 These additional weights and measures test the thinking of the hiring manager, which helps ensure that any one person’s biases do creep in to important hiring decisions.

 Take Interview Notes